Local post: Private local posts of the United States

-Private local posts typically issue their own stamps, which can become collectors' items.
+Private local posts typically issue their own stamps, which can become collector's items.
 These stamps are typically cancelled with special cancellations, and their first day of issue can be thus commemorated.

 American Letter Mail Company

 In 1844, Lysander Spooner founded the American Letter Mail Company, competing with the legal monopoly of the United States Post Office (USPO), now the United States Postal Service (USPS), in violation of the Private Express Statutes.
 It succeeded in delivering mail for lower prices, but the U.S. government challenged Spooner with legal measures, eventually forcing him to cease operations in 1851.

 Hawai'i Post

-An example of a modern-day private local post is Hawai'i Post.
-(Delivery service has been discontinued as of June 12, 2014.
-Stamps are still available.)
+From the late 1990s to 2014, the Honolulu-based messenger service Hawai'i Post printed stamps for use with its local delivery service for Waikiki.

 Independent Postal System of America

 In 1968, Thomas M. Murray (1927–2003) founded the Independent Postal System of America (IPSA) as a nationwide commercial carrier of Third and Fourth Class Mail, in direct competition with the United States Post Office (USPO), now the United States Postal Service (USPS).
 But in 1971, when the company entered the First Class delivery business, they endured a number of lawsuits brought against them, which finally led to the company's collapse in the mid-1970s.
 The company issued a number of stamps during the years of its operation, including commemoratives for Lyndon B. Johnson, Martin Luther King Jr. and Charles Lindbergh before the USPS did.